The Perfect 10-Days in Portugal Itinerary (Without a Car)

 Algarve coast near Lagos

-While I really wanted to squeeze the Algarve in, the reality is that you can't possibly see it all in just a 10 day Portugal trip.
+While I really wanted to squeeze the Algarve in, the reality is that you can't possibly see everything in just a 10 day Portugal trip.
 If you have another few days to spend in the country, then I would indeed look into heading down to Faro, Albufeira, or Lagos (Lagos would be my pick) for a few days of beach time.

 (Read my itinerary for 3 days in Lagos for more info!)